mem48/geocompr/main.md

 developing relevant geo-tools within the overall context of a 'scientific' approach.

-R is a [functional language](http://adv-r.had.co.nz/Functional-programming.html) [@wickham_advanced_2014].
-It has many 'bridges' that allow access to a treasure trove of GIS algorithms.
+R is a [functional language](http://adv-r.had.co.nz/Functional-programming.html) [@wickham_advanced_2014] with many 'bridges' that allow access to a treasure trove of GIS algorithms.
 <!-- todo - add this reference to end of previous line: -->
 <!-- (\@ref(gis)). -->
 It is thus ideal for quickly creating 'geo-tools', without needing to master low level languages such as C, FORTRAN and Java.